All Episodes

 Were the voters in Wisconsin paying attention?

-You know, Obama lying to himself, telling me, Well, people aren't paying attention now.
+You know, Obama lying to himself, telling me, well, people aren't paying attention now.

 It's too soon.

-Not following up and downs.
+They're not following the ups and downs.

 People of Wisconsin are paying attention.